catarinam93/Transfer-Reinforcement-Learning-for-Enhanced-Autonomy-in-Vehicles/README.md

 objective is to maximize the route’s length while maintaining realism and variability in the training data.
-By integrating randomness into both the vehicle spawn location and the route generation process, the simulation environment facilitates comprehen- sive training scenarios that prepare the autonomous vehicle for real-world challenges.
+By integrating randomness into both the vehicle spawn location and the route generation process, the simulation environment facilitates comprehen sive training scenarios that prepare the autonomous vehicle for real-world challenges.
 This methodology mitigates the risk of overfitting to specific conditions, thereby promoting the development of navigation policies that